alibaba/GraphScope/analytical_engine/java/README.md

   GRAPE-JDK substantially narrows the gap between apps written in Java and in C++.
 As [experiments](#performance) shows, the overall performance gap between native C++ and GRAPE-JDK are lower than 2x, and in some scenarios like PageRank, GRAPE-JDK runs nearly as fast as native C++ implementation.

+- **Support Giraph app**.
+We also prvide user with a Giraph SDK, giraph-on-grape.
+The algorithms user implemented on [Giraph](https://github.com/apache/giraph) interface can be run on GRAPE-JDK without any modification.

 <!-- - **Seamless integration with GraphScope**.

   To run a Java app developed with GRAPE-JDK, the user just need to pack Java app into ```jar``` and